On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Introduction

-where $\Gamma_{\gamma}$ is an embedded short cylinder in $W$ interpolating between $\gamma$ and $\gamma_0$ as in \eqref{action_functional_eq}.
-We will denote by $\text{sys}(\Sigma)$ the infimum of the action of $\Sigma$ over such loops.
+where $\Gamma_{\gamma} \hookrightarrow W$ is an embedded cylinder interpolating between $\gamma$ and a leaf $\gamma_0$ of the characteristic foliation of the Zoll hypersurface that is $C^1$-close to $\gamma$.
+It is shown in Section \ref{proof_of_hyp_sys_ineq_section} that the action is well defined and bounded when $\Sigma$ is sufficiently close to a Zoll hypersurface.
+We will also denote by $\text{sys}(\Sigma)$ the infimum of the action of $\Sigma$ over closed leaves of the characteristic foliation of $\Sigma$ that are $C^1$-close to those of a fixed Zoll hypersurface.
 We will denote by $\tilde D(\Sigma)$ the region in $W$ between $\Sigma_0$ and $\Sigma$.\\ \\ If $\Sigma_0$ is Zoll, then there exists an $\epsilon>0$ such that a tubular neighborhood of $\Sigma_0$ of radius $\epsilon>0$ is foliated by Zoll hypersurfaces.
 We will denote the leaves of this foliation by $\hat{\Sigma}_t$ for $t \in (-\epsilon,\epsilon)$ and we will assume that the parameter $t$ was chosen so that $\text{sys}(\hat{\Sigma}_t) = t$ (see Section \ref{proof_of_hyp_sys_ineq_section} for more details).
 We observe here that it is a priori unclear if Zoll hypersurfaces exist in an arbitrary symplectic manifold, especially if one is interested in hypersurfaces that lie outside the paradigm of Weinstein's contact type condition, as we are in this work.
 We present the construction of such examples in Theorem \ref{Examples_of_Zoll_odd-symplectic_forms}.\\ \\ The following is the first main result of this section; its proof can be found in Section \ref{proof_of_hyp_sys_ineq_section}: \begin{theorem} Let $(W,\omega)$ be a connected symplectic manifold of dimension $2n$ for $n\geq 2$ and $\Sigma_0 \hookrightarrow W$ a connected and embedded Zoll hypersurface.
 Then, for any closed, connected, oriented and embedded non-intersecting hypersurface $\Sigma \hookrightarrow W$ that is sufficiently $C^2$-close to $\Sigma_0$, the following holds: